naafey-aamer/Malaria_be_gone/README.md

 # Malaria_be_gone
 Malaria classification from the thin blood smear slide images of segmented cells.

 This project focuses on the classification of malaria-infected and uninfected cells using Deep Learning.
 The project uses the Malaria dataset from TensorFlow Datasets, which consists of microscopic cell images.
-The goal is to build a Convolutional Neural Network (CNN) model that can accurately classify the cells.
+The goal was to build a Convolutional Neural Network (CNN) model that can accurately classify the cells.

-The project employs various techniques, such as data augmentation, randomized flip, resizing, and convolutional layers, to enhance the model's performance.
-Additionally, the project implements early stopping to prevent overfitting and optimize the model's generalization capability.